qchronod/ArsTechPack/BUILDING.md

 Build Instructions
 ------------------

-- From the project directory, run "gradle"
+- In the project directory, from the command line, run "gradle"

 If successful, the client and server distributions will be waiting for you in the build directory.